Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Numerical results

 NO$_x$ is a generic term for the nitrogen oxides that are the most relevant for air pollution, namely nitric oxide (NO) and nitrogen dioxide (NO$_2$).
 The main anthropogenic sources of NO$_x$ are mobile and stationary combustion sources, and its acute and chronic health effects have been well-documented \citep{kampa2008}.
-We analyse the daily average concentrations of NO$_2$ and NO$_x$ measured (in $\mu$g$/$m$^3$) at Marylebone Road in London, U.K., from September 1, 2000 to September 30, 2020; the datasets are retrieved from Defra (\url{https://uk-air.defra.gov.uk/}).
+We analyse the daily average concentrations of NO$_2$ and NO$_x$ measured (in $\mu$g$/$m$^3$) at Marylebone Road in London, U.K., from September 1, 2000 to September 30, 2020; the datasets were retrieved from Defra (\url{https://uk-air.defra.gov.uk/}).
 The concentration measurements are positive integers and exhibit seasonality and weekly patterns as well as distinguished behaviour on bank holidays, since road traffic is the principal outdoor source of NO$_x$ in a busy London road.
-To correct for possible heavy-tailedness of the raw measurements, we take the square root transform and further remove seasonal and weekly trends and bank holiday effects from the transformed data using a model fitted on the observations from January 2004 to December 2010; for details of the pre-processing steps, see Appendix~\ref{app:nox}.
+To correct for possible heavy-tailedness of the raw measurements, we take the square root transform and further remove seasonal and weekly trends and bank holiday effects from the transformed data using a model trained on the observations from January 2004 to December 2010; for details of the pre-processing steps, see Appendix~\ref{app:nox}.
 The resulting time series are plotted in Figure~\ref{fig:no2}, where it is also seen that the thus-transformed data exhibit persistent autocorrelations.

-We analyse the transformed time series from NO$_2$ and NO$_x$ concentrations for change points in the level, with the tuning parameters for WEM.gSC chosen as recommended in Appendix~\ref{sec:tuning} apart from $M$, the number of candidate models considered; given the large number of observations ($n = 7139$), we allow for $M = 10$ instead of the default choice $M = 5$.
-The change points detected by WEM.gSC with the LD for model sequence generation, are plotted in Figure~\ref{fig:no2}.
+We analyse the transformed time series from NO$_2$ and NO$_x$ concentrations for change points in the level, with the tuning parameters for WCM.gSa chosen as recommended in Appendix~\ref{sec:tuning} apart from $M$, the number of candidate models considered; given the large number of observations ($n = 7139$), we allow for $M = 10$ instead of the default choice $M = 5$.
+The change points detected by WCM.gSa are plotted in Figure~\ref{fig:no2}.
 For comparison, we also report the change points estimated by DepSMUCE and DeCAFS, see Table~\ref{table:air:main}.